 You're out on the water snorkeling and you take a breath.

-What happens is your air that you have exhaled gets trapped in the full face mask and you end up breathing in your exhaled air in.
+What happens is the air that you have exhaled gets trapped in the full face mask and you end up breathing in your exhaled air.
 You may feel short of breath or you may think that's just a normal part of snorkeling, but if you don't get enough fresh air, you could pass out.
+Even the most avid snorkeler will have a hard time snorkeling if they're having difficulty breathing.

 Full Face Snorkel Mask Dangers #2: Strap it on tight…Or Don't